 Classes are free to eligible adults.
 Private pay options may be available to those not eligible for free classes.
 Some workshops such as cooking and community access may have program fees.

-The Continuing Education program is funded by the Productive Living Board for St. Louis County Citizens with Developmental Disabilities.
+The Continuing Education program is funded by the Productive Living Board for St. Louis County Citizens with Developmental Disabilities and the St. Louis Office for Developmental Disability Resources.
 The class size and availability of classes may be limited based on available funding.

 Free or low-cost transportation to the education site is available from most locations.